Adam-Yung/code-copy/README.md

 ## Toggle ON/OFF

-You can toggle ON/OFF the extension via the `Terminal to Clipboard: Toggle (Enable/Disable)` command.
+You can toggle ON/OFF the extension via the `Copy From Terminal: Toggle (Enable/Disable)` command.
 You can also do this via the settings UI or JSON file (`terminal-to-clipboard.enabled`).

 ## Change alias name